JadeMatrix/SHOW/doc/Request.rst

     .. cpp:function:: protocol protocol() const

         The HTTP protocol used by the request.
-If ``NONE``, it's usually safe to assume HTTP/1.0.
-If ``UNKNOWN``, typically either a *400 Bad Request* should be returned, just assume HTTP/1.0 to be permissive, or try to interpret something from :cpp:func:`protocol_string`.
+If ``protocol::none``, it's usually safe to assume HTTP/1.0.
+If ``protocol::unknown``, typically either a *400 Bad Request* should be returned, just assume HTTP/1.0 to be permissive, or try to interpret something from :cpp:func:`protocol_string`.

     .. cpp:function:: const std::string& protocol_string() const

-        The raw protocol string sent in the request, useful if :cpp:func:`protocol` is ``UNKNOWN``
+        The raw protocol string sent in the request, useful if :cpp:func:`protocol` is ``protocol::unknown``

     .. cpp:function:: const std::string& method() const